 The Korean pine produces the largest of the edible pine nuts.
-A native of North Eastern Asia it has excellent tasting nuts that are oily, rich and robust in flavour.
+A native of North Eastern Asia, it has excellent tasting nuts that are oily, rich and robust in flavour.
 A slow grower until the roots take hold usually around 5 years of age.
-Nut production will start 9 years on average but can take up to 12 years in some cases.
+At maturity, they will thrive in full sun but as young seedling they require moderate shade.
+Nut production will start 9 years on average but can take up to 15 years in some cases.

 Light Exposure: Full sun